arangodb/arangodb/Documentation/Books/HTTP/Database/README.md

 ### Address of a Database

-Any operation triggered via ArangoDB's HTTP REST API is executed in the context of exactly one database.
+Any operation triggered via ArangoDB's HTTP RESTful API is executed in the context of exactly one database.
 To explicitly specify the database in a request, the request URI must contain the [database name](../../Manual/Appendix/Glossary.html#database-name) in front of the actual path: